PayU/redis-operator/README.md

 Test cluster feature is a set of tests implemented to run asynchrounously to the operator manager loop, they simulates:
 * Loss of random follower in cluster
 * Loss of random leader in cluster
-* Loss of random follower and random leader (that own different set of slots)
+* Loss of random follower and random leader (that owns different set of slots)
 * Loss of all followers
 * Loss of all nodes beside one replica for each set of slots range, randomely chosen - somethines the survivor is follower and sometimes it is leader (actual scenario for example is loss of all az's beside one)
 * Loss of leader and all of its followrs